MicrosoftDocs/azure-dev-docs/articles/javascript/core/install-nodejs-develop-azure-sdk-project.md

 ---
-title: Install Node.js for Azure SDK application development
+title: Install and Manage Node.js for Azure SDK Application Development
-description: Learn how to install Node.js for common development scenarios with Azure. ms.topic: how-to ms.date: 08/09/2022 ms.custom: devx-track-js
+description: Learn how to install and manage Node.js for common development scenarios with Azure, including local and hosting environments. ms.topic: how-to ms.date: 08/09/2022 ms.custom: devx-track-js
 ---

 # Install and manage Node.js for Azure development